EricWanjohiMuturi/essential-JavaScript-before-frameworks/README.md

 ### 10. Array Reduce Method
 Can be used for summing, counting, etc. where 0 is the initial value of sum It is the most versatile and more powerful array method among the other methods.

+### 11. Array Sort Method
+Used to sort an array.
+This is not a functional array method, but it mutates the array